banzaicloud/one-eye-docs/docs/quickstart/multicluster.md

 ## Prerequisites

-- You have completed the steps described in {{% xref "/docs/one-eye/quickstart/_index.md" %}} and you have a working One Eye deployment.
+- You have completed the prerequisites described in {{% xref "/docs/one-eye/quickstart/_index.md#prerequisites" %}}.
 - You have another cluster that will be the peer cluster.

 {{< include-headless "warning-prometheus-label.md" "one-eye" >}}